echobom/UERANSIM-wiki/Usage.md

 ### Usage of the Data Plane

-We provide a TUN interface in order to use UE's internet connectivity.
+UERANSIM provides a TUN interface in order to use UE's internet connectivity.
 With the version v2.2.1 all TUN configurations are automatically applied.

 A TUN interface is setup for each PDU session.
 After successful establishment of a PDU session, the UE automatically performs the following operations: